pquiring/javaforce/readme.txt

   ant
 Next build the native launchers.

-Building native loaders with native API (ffmpeg, OpenGL, Camera)
+Building native loaders with native API (FFmpeg, OpenGL, Camera)
 ----------------------------------------------------------------
 Native loaders are in /native
 JavaForce does not use java.exe, instead a custom loader is built, which includes additional native API using JNI.